 In January 1945, Keith and other POWs were moved to Keelung, Formosa, where they boarded onto the Enoshima Maru.
 The ship sailed on January 25 and arrived at Moji, Japan, on January 30.
 From there, the POWs were taken by train to Tokyo 23-D. In the camp, Keith was assigned to the kitchen.
 Since the cooks cooked meals for the Japanese, as well as the POWs, they were able to eat fresh fruit and vegetables.
 Most of the other prisoners were not as lucky and worked in the Kawasaki shipyard.

 On May 22, 250 American B-29’s dropped incendiary bombs on Kawasaki.
 The bombs landed on all sides of the camp, but not one bomb landed within the camp, even though the air raid lasted for four hours.
 Keith later said that the POWs welcomed the bombers.
 The POWs stated it was the largest air raid they had seen until the one that took place on the 25th which started at 10:30 P.M. and lasted until 1:30 in the morning.
 Another air raid on the 29th that started at 8:00 A.M. was said to be even larger with as many as 600 planes taking part in the bombing.
 The air raid finally ended at 4:30 P.M.
 The air raids continued into June.
-On June 30, 1945, Tokyo 23-D was closed and the POWs were sent to Kawasaki #1-B which was also known as Tokyo #1 where the POWs worked at the Kawasaki shipyard.
+On June 30, Tokyo 23-D was closed and the POWs were sent to Kawasaki #1-B which was also known as Tokyo #1 where the POWs worked at the Kawasaki shipyard.

-During his time in the camp, he was allowed to make another radio broadcast to his family during July 1945.
+He was allowed to make another radio broadcast to his family during July 1945.
 In the broadcast, he said he was fine, that he could not wait to get home, sent his love to his family, and spoke of his brother’s new baby.
 The last item proved he had received his wife’s letter to him.
 He also said he wanted to return to his job and could not wait to start building his new home.
 He also told his family he was in good health and not to worry.

 Keith remained in Kawasaki 1-B until the end of the war.
 On September 4, he wrote a letter to his wife and stated he was getting ready to board a plane for Okinawa.
 He did say in the letter that he was too excited to write much.
 He was returned to the Philippines before returning to San Francisco on the U.S.S.
 Hugh Rodman on October 3, 1945.
 From there, he was sent to a Veterans Administration Hospital in Spokane, Washington, and later transferred to another hospital in Tacoma, Washington, suffering from beriberi and dysentery.

 Keith was discharged from the army on June 1, 1946, and went to Eastern Oregon State College on the GI Bill.
-He received an associates degree in accounting.
+He received an associate’s degree in accounting.
 He worked several accounting jobs in La Grande, Oregon, before taking a job with the Standard Insurance Company.
 He remained in this job until he retired.
 Jean and Keith became the parents of two children.

 It should also be mentioned that on January 20, 1953, Keith testified at the court-martial of Sgt.
 John D. Provoo who was accused of collaborating with the Japanese, Keith stated that he had never heard Provoo say or do anything that was harmful to other Americans.